jayrbolton/wot-identity/README.md

 `user` is an object with these properties:

-- `signKeys`: keys for signing.
-Object contains properties:
-  - `pubkey`: buffer of public signing key
-  - `privkey`: buffer of secret signing key.
-This is encrypted using the user's passphrase
-- `encryptKeys`: keys for encrypting messages.
-Object contains properties:
-  - `pubkey`: buffer of public encryption key
-  - `privkey`: buffer of private encryption key.
-This is encrypted using the user's passphrase
+- `stamp` - private buffer for stamping messages
+- `stamp_locked` - locked stamp for storage (see `wot-serialize`)
+- `imprint` - public imprint for others to verify a stamped message
+- `key` - private key for unlocking locked messages
+- `key_locked` - locked key for storage (see `wot-serialize`)
+- `lock` - public lock to allow anyone to lock a message
-- `cert`: a buffer of the user certification with self signature, expiration, algorithm name, creation datetime, pubkeys, and identity info
+- `cert`: a buffer of the stamped user certification
-- `salt`: random salt used to generate a secret key from the user's passphrase.
-Not secret

 ## openCert(user)

-Open and validate the user's certification using their signing public key.
+Open and validate the user's certification using their imprint.
 Will return an object of data for their cert.
-If the cert is invalid, will throw an error.
+If the cert is invalid, either because the imprint doesn't match or because the cert is expired, then an error will be thrown.

 ```
-const cert = openCert(user)
+const cert = ident.openCert(user)
-t.strictEqual(cert.id.name, userName)
-t.strictEqual(cert.encryptPub.length, 64)
-t.strictEqual(cert.signPub.length, 64)
-t.strictEqual(cert.algo, 'Ed25519')
-t.assert(cert.expiration > Date.now())
+t.strictEqual(cert.id.name, 'doug', 'cert contains nested id info')
+t.strictEqual(cert.lock.length, 64, 'cert contains the lock')
+t.strictEqual(cert.imprint.length, 64, 'cert contains the imprint')
 ```

 ## setExpiration(user, ms)